 Mind's Luminous Nature

-- This position refers to those that assert that buddha-nature is the luminous nature of the mind itself.
+This position refers to the assertion that buddha-nature is the luminous nature of the mind itself.

 People with this position